rawsashimi1604/sushi-gateway-docs/docs/concepts/what-is-api-gateway.md

 ## Key Features of an API Gateway

-- **Request Routing**: Directs incoming requests to the appropriate backend services.
+- **Request Routing**: Directs incoming requests to the configured backend services.
-- **Security**: Enforces policies for authentication, authorization, and rate limiting.
+- **Security**: Enforces policies or plugins for authentication, authorization, rate limiting and more!
 - **Load Balancing**: Distributes traffic across multiple service instances to improve availability and reliability.
+This ties into the concept of horizontal scaling.
-- **Request/Response Transformation**: Modifies requests and responses as needed, such as converting legacy protocols.
+- **Request/Response Transformation**: Modifies requests and responses as needed, such as converting legacy protocols like SOAP to REST.
-- **Monitoring and Logging**: Tracks API usage and logs traffic for analytics and troubleshooting.
+- **Monitoring and Logging**: Help track API usage and logs traffic for analytics, auditing troubleshooting.

 ## Why Use an API Gateway?